unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/swagger.md

 - parse a Swagger descriptor in JSON to set up an application

 In this scenario, we will add Swagger support to a Restlet based API then display its Swagger-UI.
+You can download [this code](/learn/archives/examples/swagger/SwaggerApplicationExample.zip) and follow the README.md to get a sample application and try it out.

 Usage
 =====